-Our meat comes from four places: Ryan Boon Butchery (Paarl), The Meat Bloc (Eastern Cape), The Meat Room (Gay’s Guernsey Dairy)and Canton Gardens (a farm in the Eastern Cape).
+Our meat comes from four places: Ryan Boon Butchery (Paarl), The Meat Bloc (Eastern Cape), Farmer Angus and Canton Gardens (a farm in the Eastern Cape).

 Ryan Boon is a speciality butcher based in the Boland of the Western Cape.
 Quality is the name of the game here.
 Primarily supplier the restaurant industry, they were quick to see the emerging preference in their restaurant customers for pasture-reared, sustainably sourced meat and helped Ryan establish their butchery as the go-to supplier for the best cuts in the game.

 Ryan Boon’s biltong and dry wors has become a sought-after prepared food for a long list of traders in the region.
 He is also well known to local hunters for breaking down their bounty and producing choice cuts and biltong for them.